Standard Operating Procedures for NRC's Research Ethics Board

 An appeal committee is composed of three persons, none of whom shall be a current member of the REB: one member is knowledgeable in law or procedural issues; and one member is knowledgeable in ethics of research involving human participants.
 The last member may be an administrator, a scientist or a community member.
 At least one of the committee members should be external to NRC.

-Alternatively, the Secretary-General may enter into an arrangement with another TCPS 2 compliant REB to serve as it an appeal committee for the NRC-REB, and may enter into a reciprocal arrangement whereby NRC-REB and the other REB will serve as an appeal body, each for the other.
+Alternatively, the Senior Ethics Officer may enter into an arrangement with another TCPS 2 compliant REB to serve as it an appeal committee for the NRC-REB, and may enter into a reciprocal arrangement whereby NRC-REB and the other REB will serve as an appeal body, each for the other.

 For purposes of the appeal, the appeal committee has the same review powers as the full NRC-REB as described above.
 In addition, the appeal committee may: